 The California of the 1850s that greeted the first wave of American settlers was primarily comprised of large, fenceless cattle ranches that stretched over hill and dale, for as far as the eye could see.
 Wherever one looked, there was cattle grazing lazily in tall grass.
 It was an idyllic scene that reminded one observer of a phrase from the Bible (Psalms 50): "the cattle on a thousand hills."

-Horsemanship was not simply a matter of displaying an acquired skill--it was essential to the sole business of the province--the raising of cattle.
-To keep these Yankee cutters supplied with hides and tallow, there were frequent round-ups and rodeos for counting and slaughtering stock.
+Horsemanship was not simply a matter of displaying an acquired skill--it was essential to the sole business of the province--raising of cattle.
+To keep these Yankee cutters supplied with hides and tallow, there were frequent round-ups and rodeos for counting and slaughtering of stock.

 CALIFORNIA'S PASTORAL PERIOD

-Novelist Helen Hunt Jackson spent several years in Southern California toward the end of the pastoral period, and wrote a classic novel about it, not to romanticize the time of the ranchos, but to illustrate the plight of native Americans, who, during the secularization of the 1830s, had been shut out of the missions, with nowhere to go.
-A few, but only a few, managed to find work on one of the ranchos, one of whom was a sheep shearer named Alessandro, the fictional character in her book, "Ramona".
+Novelist Helen Hunt Jackson spent several years in Southern California toward the end of the pastoral period, and wrote a classic novel about it, not to romanticize the time of the ranchos, but to illustrate the plight of native Americans, who, during the secularization of the 1830s, had been forced off the missions, with nowhere to go.
+A few, but only a few, managed to find work on one of the ranchos, one of whom was a sheep shearer named Alessandro, the fictional character of "Ramona".

-The setting of her story, is Rancho Camulos, in the Santa Clarita Valley, not far from Los Angeles.
-Rancho Camulos is one of the few Spanish ranches to have survived the drought of 1863-64, thanks to its proximity to the Santa Clara River.
+The actual setting of her story, is Rancho Camulos, in the Santa Clarita Valley, not far from Los Angeles.
+Rancho Camulos is one of the few Spanish ranches to have survived the drought, thanks to its proximity to the Santa Clara River.
 It's still a working cattle ranch, as well as one of the last major growers of oranges in the state.
-The ranch house is among the last surviving Spanish ranch houses to have remained it its original state, and has served as a model for what has become known as the Western Ranch House.
-Indeed, I spent the first ten years of my life living in a Western Ranch House, but more about that later.
+The ranch house is among the last surviving Spanish ranch houses to have remained it its original state, and has served as a model for what has become known as The Western Ranch House.
+Indeed, I spent the first ten years of my life living in a 20th-century version of the Western Ranch House, but more about that later.

 Rancho Camulos is located about midway between Mission San Fernando Rey de España and Mission San Buenaventura, and, back in the day, was a welcome stop for weary Franciscan padres traveling on El Camino Real.
-There was even a chapel on the property, for them to hold services.
-Rancho Camulos was sometimes known as "The Lost Mission."
+There was even a chapel on the property, for padres to hold religous services.
+Rancho Camulos has become known as "The Lost Mission."

 THE WESTERN RANCH HOUSE

-"The . . . veranda along the front was a delightsome place.
+"The veranda along the front (facing south) was a delightsome place.
 It must have been eighty feet long, at least, but the doors of five large rooms opened on it . . .
-Here the Señora kept her flowers; the great red water jars, hand-made by the Indians, stood in close rows against the walls, and in them were always growing fine geraniums, carnations, and yellow-flowered musk . . .
-Besides (these) there were many sorts of climbing vines--some coming from the ground, and twining around the pillars of the veranda: some growing in great bowls, swung by cords from the roof of the veranda, or on shelves against the walls.
+Here the Señora kept her flowers; the great red water jars, hand-made by the Indians, stood in close rows against the walls, and in them were always growing fine geraniums, carnations, and yellow-flowered musk.
+Beside these were many sorts of climbing vines--some coming from the ground, and twining around the pillars of the veranda: some growing in great bowls, swung by cords from the roof of the veranda, or on shelves against the walls.

 My parents fell in love with the green rolling hills of Palos Verdes, on their first visit.
 At some point thereafter they met architect Cliff May who, at the time was designing Western Ranch Houses for clients in the San Diego area.
-This is what May wrote about the houses he was designing.
-"Whether built a century ago or day after tomorrow, the Western Ranch House has several recognizable characteristics that set it apart from other types of homes.
+This is what May wrote about the Western Ranch House: "Whether built a century ago or the day after tomorrow, the Western Ranch House has several recognizable characteristics that set it apart from other types of homes.